nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 See <https://docs.docker.com/develop/develop-images/build_enhancements/> for more information.

 ## 2.2 X-Road Security Server Sidecar images
-The Security Server Sidecar has different configurations combined with the versions (currently supported versions are "6.23.0" and "6.24.0") of the X-Road Security Server to create different types of images.
+The Security Server Sidecar has four different images with alternative configurations.
+Each Security Server version number (e.g., 6.24.0, 6.25.0, etc.) has its own set of images.
-All of the images can act as a provider or consumer Security Servers, but some of the images have less features available.

 **Image**                                                | **Description**
 ------------------------------------------------------------ | -----------------------------------------------------------------------------------------------------------------